RIOT-OS/rust-riot-wrappers/README.md

 License
 -------

-This crate is licensed under the same terms as of the LGPL 2.1, following the license terms of the RIOT Operating System.
+This crate is dual-licensed under the same terms of the MIT license or the Apache 2.0 license, as is commonplace in the embedded Rust ecosystem.

+Note that it crate depends on `riot-sys`, which is licensed under RIOT's LGPL 2.1 to reflect that it uses code transpiled from RIOT.

-It is maintained by Christian M. Amsüss <ca@etonomy.org> as part of the etonomy project, see <https://etonomy.org/>.
+The crate is maintained by Christian M. Amsüss <ca@etonomy.org> as part of the etonomy project, see <https://etonomy.org/>.